mbenlioglu/parallel-distance-one-coloring/README.md

 for processing.

 Another Makefile is also included to compile codes into executable in Linux environment (Use visual studio with /openmp flag for Windows).
-Executing following command under "./src" will create an executable named "coloring" which takes single input argument, which is the path to the dataset.
+Executing following command in the project root will create an executable named "coloring" which takes single input argument, which is the path to the dataset.

     $ make